Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 # Boot Sequence

-Cordova uses the the `src` attribute of the content element from `config.xml` to determine the initial page to load.
+Cordova uses the `src` attribute of the content element from `config.xml` to determine the initial page to load.
 This is set to `index.html` by default.

 The `index.html` file has static references to all of the CSS and JavaScript files to load.
 In addition to the main application bundle (`www/js/bundle.js`), the page also references the first-level boot loader: `www/js/boot1.js`.
 This file is responsible for executing any code before Cordova's JS API, Ionic, or Angular have been initialized.
 It then kicks off the second-level boot loader by invoking `JustinCredible.SampleApp.Boot2.main()`.